Kanosuke : 2023 Limited Edition

 Palate

-The Kanosuke Distillery, the Japanese Art of Whisky in Kagoshima
+The Kanosuke Distillery, the art of Japanese whisky in Kagoshima

-The 2023 Limited Edition, an exceptional Blend
+The 2023 Limited Edition, an exceptional blend